lr-m/lr-m.github.io/static/media/ai-2023-10-31-using_llms_for_reverse_engineering_ghidrollama.a135c717c885390794a0.md

 A couple of extra bits to explain, the laser is there to eliminate cars that go the wrong direction, as a car going the wrong direction would get the same fitness score as a car going in the right direction, so this keeps things in order.

 There is also the concept of bias in machine learning - each node in the network has a bias.
-The main function of a bias is to provide every node with a trainable constant value (in addition to the normal inputs that the node recieves).
+The main function of a bias is to provide every node with a trainable constant value (in addition to the normal inputs that the node receives).
 Without the bias, a poorer fit may be achieved by the model.
 [This video provides a much better explanation](https://www.youtube.com/watch?v=HetFihsXSys).

 Here are some of the best cars after several generations of training: